 "Check" condition is always in place.
-A player cannot accidentally double pass into a game loss.

-If a player announces pass and then their opponent can pass to win, they must announce "Check" before doing so in case the other player has simply miscounted.
+A player cannot accidentally double-pass into a game loss.
+If a player announces pass and then his/her opponent can pass to win they must announce "Check" before doing so, in case the other player has simply miscounted.
 If they wish, the original player can then take a move or resign the game.

-Section 4: Salon Formats
+Section 4: Tournament Formats

 As the game develops, alternate formats for the game may also become popular.
 Multiplayer is such an example.
-Most Official salons will use the standard two-player format.
+The majority of Official Events will use the standard two-player format.
 Special requests may be made by the TO through PBE.
 Any variance from the standard formats must be approved by PBE.
-PBE is the final arbitrator of any questions concerning salon formats for this level of salon.
-The TO for each salon is responsible for verifying and then posting the format of said salon, this should be done at least 30 days or as soon as the salon is announced, as circumstances allow.
+PBE is the final arbitrator of any questions concerning event formats for this level of event.
+The TO for each event is responsible for verifying and then posting the format of said event, this should be done at least 30 days or as soon as the event is announced, as circumstances allow.